 ABOUT KINGSTON CREATIVE

-This is a sponsored post by Kingston Creative.
+This post is in partnership with Love Not Likes Blogger Network and Kingston Creative.
 All reviews and opinions expressed in this post are based on my personal view.

 Kingston Creative is a registered nonprofit organisation that believes that Kingston is the Creative Capital of the Caribbean.
 More information can be found at www.kingstoncreative.org.
 The NGO is developing an Art District and Creative Hub in Downtown Kingston, Jamaica in partnership with the following “First 50” Sponsors.